codemonkeymichael/Sound-Starter-Black-Box/README.md

 # Sound-Starter-Black-Box
-Sends Key Strokes to Multi-Play
+CircuitPython code to send key strokes to Multi-Play theater sound player using Pi Pico.